astroumd/lmtoy/docs/wishlist.md

 1. There is a new -a flag in **spec_driver_fits**, for which the output weight file (the -w flag) will contain the beam.
 This is achieved by rewriting the internal SpecFIle to contain one  pixel at (0,0) with 1 channel of intensity 1.0.
 See also Appendix C in the SLR manual.
+  **NOTE: the option has been removed in favor of the --model, see below**

-1. The **lmtoy_reduce** also writes a "wt2" and "wt3" map, to aid in combining maps at the cube stage, without having to go through the specfiles.
+1. The **lmtoy_reduce** script also writes a "wt2" and "wt3" map, to aid in combining maps at the cube stage, without having to go through the specfiles.
+Eventually this will be cleaned up in favor of a single weight map.

-1. $DATA_LMT is now more used (dreampy3 was already).
+1. $DATA_LMT is now more used (dreampy3 was already using it).

 1. Tsys spectra are now stored as Data.Tsys(ncal,npix,nchan) as of March 6, 2021.
    If there are embedded CAL's in a MAP, and those are used in the calibration,